yargnad/Anima-Locus/README.md

 **What makes it alive:**
 - **Gestural interaction** via mid-air radar, E-field proximity, and depth sensing—conduct sound with your hands
-- **Environmental awareness** through temperature, humidity, CO₂, and light sensors—the instrument responds to its surroundings
+- **Environmental awareness** through temperature, humidity, CO₂, and light sensors—the instrument "breathes" with its surroundings
 - **Spectral/granular synthesis** engines running on embedded Linux for deep sound design
 - **Vacuum tube output stage** (Nutube 6P1) adds organic harmonic character
 - **Real-time sensor fusion** on dedicated microcontroller ensures deterministic, low-latency response
+- **Performer-controlled terroir depth**—from subtle room-breathing to wild environmental modulation (0-100%+)

-This is not a traditional MIDI controller—it's an instrument that breathes with you and adapts to its environment.
+This is not a traditional MIDI controller—it's a playable keyboard synthesizer with an optional "terroir layer" that captures the sonic character of each performance space.

 ---